Skip to content

 Although not essential, if you are able, use every resource at your disposal to achieve your goal of switching careers, and this includes the people around you: close friends, professional connections, even mild acquaintances… there is no harm in asking and the very worst you’re going to hear is a ‘no’.

-Deciding to change careers is a big deal; if you have reached the point where you have decided it’s the right thing to do, don’t let any feelings of embarrassment or inadequacy stop you.
+Deciding to change careers at 40, or event at any age, is a big deal; if you have reached the point where you have decided it’s the right thing to do, don’t let any feelings of embarrassment or inadequacy stop you.
 You have come this far, so why not go a little further?

 Training is one thing, but making sure you have a job to go into, or at the very least some prospects, is equally important.
 One of the best resources at your disposal will be your social network.
 Chances are, no matter how tangentially, someone you know will have a contact for you to follow up on.